SafwanS143/alfalahkitchener/README.md

 - ✅ Seen by **hundreds of worshippers daily** as they entered the masjid, with peak attendance on Fridays (Jummah)
 - ✅ Later released as a **public Flutter Web build** on GitHub Pages for community access and testing
 - ✅ Built, deployed, and maintained **solo**

 ---

+## 🕰️ A Note on Context

+This was built back in 2022, well before AI coding assistants were any good at frontend work — Copilot could barely autocomplete a `setState`, and asking an LLM to lay out a Flutter widget tree was a fast track to nonsense.
+Every pixel, every layout decision, every styling tweak in this app was hand-written and hand-tuned.
+Looking back at frontend code from that era is a bit humbling now that the tooling has caught up, but it's also a reminder of how much of this UI was figured out the slow way: trial, error, and a lot of hot-reloads on a TV in the masjid.

+---